JanMiksovsky/emojese/docs/Strategies.md

 # Strategies for representing words with emojis

-Because a wide number of words have no obvious emoji representation (see [challenges](./Challenges.md)), Emojese resorts to a number of strategies to produce emoji sequences.
+Because there are [many common words with no obvious emoji representation](./Challenges.md), Emojese resorts to a number of strategies to produce understandable and memorable emoji sequences.

 ## General strategies